What is Authorization in Medical Billing?

 Understanding Authorization in Medical Billing

-Authorization, also referred to as pre-authorization or pre-certification, is a formal approval obtained from an insurance company before a patient receives specific healthcare services, treatments, or medications.
-It serves as a green light from the insurer, confirming that the service is covered under the patient’s policy and that the provider will be reimbursed.
+Pre-authorization or pre-certification, also referred to as authorization, is a written consent obtained from an insurer before the patient receives specific healthcare services, treatment, or medication.
+It is simply an insurerapprovalsignaling that the treatment is covered under the patients policy and that the clinician will be remunerated.

-The authorization process typically involves submitting detailed clinical information, such as medical records, diagnostic reports, and treatment plans, to the insurance company.
-The insurer then reviews the request to determine if the service meets their criteria for medical necessity and coverage.
+The authorization process typically would require comprehensive clinical datasuch as medical background informationlaboratory and diagnostic testing, and treatment regimens, to be forwarded to the insurance carrier.
+The insurance carrier would then examine the request to determine if the service is covered and compliant with their definition of medical necessity.Types of Authorization

 The Role of Prior Authorization in Medical Billing

-• Durable medical equipment (e.g., wheelchairs, CPAP machines)
+• Long-term medical equipment (e.g., wheelchairs, CPAP machines)

 Why is Prior Authorization Important?